bigchaindb/bigchaindb/docs/server/source/websocket-event-stream-api.rst

 ``wss://``) and accessible as extensions to the ``/api/v<version>/streams/`` API root URL (for example, `validated transactions <#valid-transactions>`_ would be accessible under ``/api/v1/streams/valid_tx``).
-If you're running your own BigchainDB instance and need help determining its root URL, you can find more :ref:`here <determining-the-api-root-url>`.
+If you're running your own BigchainDB instance and need help determining its root URL, then see the page titled :ref:`Determining the API Root URL`.

 All messages sent in a stream are in the JSON format.